Empirical Likelihood

 Yet Another Inadequate Placeholder

 This is an extremely clever idea for retaining many of the conveniences of ordinary likelihood-based statistical methods, when the assumptions behind those methods are just too much to swallow.
-Embarrassingly, however, I can never retain the tricks that make it work, so I break this out as a notebook in large part to force myself to re-re-re-learn it, and make it stick this time.
+Embarrassingly, however, I can never remember the tricks, so I break this out as a notebook in large part to force myself to re-re-re-learn it, in the hope that it will stick this time.

 - See also: